MattJarman/trotter-bot/README.md

     $ cp .env.sample .env

-> Open the env file you just created with a text editor and insert the your Discord bot token and Steam API key
+> Open the env file you just created with a text editor and insert your tokens

     $ vim .env
     TOKEN=YOUR_DISCORD_BOT_TOKEN_HERE
     STEAM_API_KEY=YOUR_STEAM_API_KEY_HERE
+    ISTHEREANYDEAL_API_KEY=YOUR_ISTHEREANYDEAL_API_KEY_HERE
     ...

  > Run the `start.sh` script in the project root